Home Compare MAR vs NXT.L

 Marriott International vs NEXT: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with NEXT carrying a narrow edge on growth.
-Marriott International still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+Marriott International still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity